 Users are advised to always check that the scope of a supplier’s accreditation includes the references they intend to purchase.
 Suppliers can claim accreditation to the above standards on the basis of a single product, and references not included in the published scope of their accreditation may not be recognized for instrument qualification purposes by regulatory bodies.
 Accreditation is granted by the appropriate national body: in the case of Starna this is the United Kingdom Accreditation Service (UKAS).
 The accreditation covers not only the products, but also the value range over which a given parameter (e.g. absorbance) may be certified and the degree of uncertainty to be expected in the certified values.

 What is the scope of Starna’s accreditations?

-Starna Scientific was accredited to ISO/IEC17025 in 2001 and to ISO/IEC Guide 34 in 2006.
+Starna Scientific was accredited to ISO/IEC 17025 in 2001 and to ISO 17034 (formerly ISO Guide 34) in 2006.
 Added to this, over forty five years’ experience in the production of both glass filters and heat sealed liquid reference materials give Starna unrivalled expertise in the production of spectroscopy CRMs covering wavelengths from the Deep UV to the Mid-infrared.
-Starna's manufacturing facility is also accredited to the ISO 9001 Quality Management System with BSI.

 ISO 17025 Accreditation Certificate 0659 (UKAS) ISO 17025 Accreditation Schedule 0659 (UKAS)

 ISO 17034 Accreditation Certificate 4001 (UKAS) ISO 17034 Accreditation Schedule 4001 (UKAS)

 Certified Quality Management System

 Starna's Quality Management System (QMS) holds accredited certification to the International Standard ISO 9001:2015 Quality management systems, and is audited and certified by the British Standards Institution (BSI).